tomascorrea/pyramid-capstone/docs/examples.md

     }
 ```

-These examples demonstrate the flexibility and power of `pyramid-type-hinted-api` for building various types of APIs.
+These examples demonstrate the flexibility and power of `pyramid-capstone` for building various types of APIs.
 Each pattern can be adapted and combined to meet your specific requirements.

-For more comprehensive examples, check out the [Blog API example](https://github.com/tomas_correa/pyramid-type-hinted-api/tree/main/examples/blog_api) in the repository.
+For more comprehensive examples, check out the [Blog API example](https://github.com/tomas_correa/pyramid-capstone/tree/main/examples/blog_api) in the repository.